MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/format-and-lint/eslint/index.md

 ESLint can statically analyze your JS code to find and fix problems.

-It can syntax that is invalid.
-It can give warnings (like a variable that is unused or was never declared).
-You can customize what you want to be alerted on and you can change a warning level to an error level.
+It can check syntax that is invalid.
+It gives errors and warnings.

-You can also enforce some styling and formatting issues which don't affect functionality.
-Like indenting code, wrapping lines, trailing semi-colons and trailing commas (for the last item in a structure).
-If you set up ESLint right, you might not even need Prettier.

-### When should I run ESLint?
+### When is good to run ESLint?

 - Anytime, manually.
     ```sh